How are mattresses made; bed fillings & upholstery guide

 Note: The above are links which go into greater detail of each material.
 For now, we are just looking at these components in general but please take the time to read further on the aspects that will be of interest to you.

 Looking at the list, you can take it for granted that these will form the scale of quality associated with all mattresses.
 Polyester is the cheapest range of component found mainly within the lower end of all products and natural fibres will only be found in all high-end products.
 The word to keep in mind is ‘significantly’.

 Looking at the mattress examples above, they ‘do’ contain natural fibres but they do not contain them in any significant amount as to be beneficial to the overall quality of the mattress.
 The giveaway to this assumption is the reasoning that if the upholstery was of a significant amount you most certainly would have been told.

 To carry on from our post on how to compile a mattress comparison we have the basic information we need of our upholstery layers within our four final considerations.
-These being basically wool, horsehair, cotton.
+These were basically wool, horsehair, cotton.
 All within the top end of upholstery layers.
 We also have the ‘combined upholstery weight‘ of each of three of these models.
 What we need to do now is to see how this overall weight is broken down by component.